-In biofeedback therapy , the therapist usually uses a technical device to measure a specific body function and passes this information back to the patient.
-In migraine and headache disorders, this is often the head muscles or the pulse rate .
-Scientific studies also attempt to measure the width of blood vessels or the speed of blood flow.
-The measurement results are usually displayed to the patient on a screen or with a measuring device.
-If the body function changes, the display also changes.
-This feedback on body function allows the patient directly whether their muscles are relaxed, their pulse beats regularly, or their blood flow is increasing or decreasing.
-In further therapy we then learn to influence these body functions directly and deliberately .
-The illustration shows the derivation of multiple biosignals during a biofeedback treatment in the Kiel Pain Clinic.
-Muscle tension (EMG), breathing rate, heart rate and sweat gland activity are measured at the same time.
-The psychologist explains to the patient the physical reactions to tension and stress.
-In addition, stress management measures are trained to prevent or counteract overactivity of the nervous system.
+In biofeedback therapy , the therapist typically uses a technical device to measure a specific bodily function and relays this information back to the patient.
+In migraine and headache disorders, this often involves head muscle activity or pulse rate .
+Scientific studies also attempt to measure the diameter of blood vessels or blood flow velocity.
+The measurement results are usually displayed to the patient on a screen or via a measuring device.
+If the bodily function changes, the display also changes.
+This feedback allows the patient to directly , or their blood flow is increasing or decreasing.
+In subsequent therapy, the patient learns directly and intentionally influence these bodily functions.
+The image shows the recording of multiple biosignals during a biofeedback treatment at the Kiel Pain Clinic.
+Muscle tension (EMG), respiratory rate, heart rate, and sweat gland activity are measured simultaneously.
+The psychologist explains the body's reactions to tension and stress to the patient.
+In addition, stress management techniques are practiced to prevent or counteract overactivity of the nervous system.

-The aim of biofeedback therapy is to enable direct, voluntary control of bodily functions that can normally only be controlled involuntarily.
-Biofeedback should therefore help to malfunctions visible and to get them under control.
-As a rule, with biofeedback it is only possible to report back a single body function.
-In this way, a very specific section of the body's function is depicted and brought to the attention of the patient.
-This means that biofeedback generally differs from other relaxation methods, such as the progressive muscle relaxation method according to Jacobson, which attempt to influence entire body Different biofeedback procedures are used for migraines.
-These include the so-called autogenic feedback , blood volume pulse biofeedback and Doppler biofeedback .
-EMG biofeedbacks and neurofeedback are also used for migraines to induce general relaxation and stress resistance.
+The goal of biofeedback therapy is to enable direct, conscious control of bodily functions that are normally controlled only involuntarily.
+Biofeedback aims to make existing dysfunctions visible and to help patients consciously manage them.
+Generally, biofeedback only provides feedback on a single bodily function.
+This means that a very specific aspect of bodily function is mapped and made known to the patient.
+This is what distinguishes biofeedback from other relaxation techniques, such as progressive muscle relaxation according to Jacobson, which attempt to influence the entire body treatment of migraines.
+These include autogenic feedback , blood volume pulse biofeedback , and Doppler biofeedback EMG biofeedback and neurofeedback are also used in migraine treatment to induce general relaxation and stress resistance.

 I am always surprised at how little is known about the specific benefits of neurofeedback for certain types of migraines - sometimes even in specialist circles.